• Home

 Migraine treatments

-Over the counter medications may help to reduce the pain if it is caught early enough.
+Over the counter migraine medications may help to reduce the pain if it is caught early enough.
 However, if these are not taken during the first stages of a migraine attack, they can be ineffective.
 Prolonged use can even worsen migraines, causing what is known as a rebound or painkiller headache.
-These occur when sufferers have built up a dependence on painkillers by taking them a few times a week over the course of several months.
+These occur when sufferers have built up a dependence on painkillers by taking them a few times a week over several months.
 If this occurs, you should stop taking these painkillers altogether.

 If pharmacy painkillers have no effect, prescription-only medications such as triptans can help to reduce pain by reversing the dilating of blood vessels in the brain, which is believed to be one of the causes of migraines.
 Anti-emetics, a form of anti-sickness medication is also known to alleviate migraine symptoms.

 Any medication should be monitored by a doctor to ensure that you are safe during your treatment.
 Taking medication without the proper supervision can be incredibly dangerous, as shown in the case of Megan Biddle.
 Megan had suffered from migraines for several years and received treatment in 2010 during which she was prescribed Propranolol.
-She had stopped taking the medication in 2014, but took an accidental overdose last year when symptoms started again.
+She had stopped taking the medication in 2014 but took an accidental overdose last year when symptoms started again.
 Taking the prescription drugs without the proper supervisory care, unfortunately, resulted in her death.
 This is why it is so important to take prescription drugs only under the care of your doctor.

 Lifestyle changes